BlueWebber/3d-carousel/README.md

 ### Example 2:

-Now, onto more simplistic examples, this example creates a simple 5-faced cylinder with an image on each face.
+Now, onto more simplistic examples, this example creates a simple 5-faced carousel with an image on each face.

 HTML (Special thanks to [placedog](https://placedog.net) for providing the images):

 ```html